oist/optinist/docs/tutorials.md

 <img width="200px" src="./_static/tutorials/fig3_imagenode.png" alt="Whole" />
 </p>

-OptiNiSt uses OPTINIST_DIR for retrieving data and saving results.
-OptiNiSt searches input data from the 'input' directory in OPTINIST_DIR.
-A default OPTINIST_DIR is `/tmp/optinist` in your computer.
+studio uses studio_DIR for retrieving data and saving results. studio searches input data from the 'input' directory in studio_DIR.
+A default studio_DIR is `/tmp/studio` in your computer.

-You may not want to change anything in your original data folder, or you may wish to make your data folder visible and accessible to OptiNiSt because the imaging data is sometimes huge and takes time to copy.
+You may not want to change anything in your original data folder, or you may wish to make your data folder visible and accessible to studio because the imaging data is sometimes huge and takes time to copy.
 You can take either strategy in assigning your data path.

-1. Copy your original data file to OPTINIST_DIR and assign the data path to the copied data.
+1. Copy your original data file to studio_DIR and assign the data path to the copied data.
-Tp copy the data to OPTINIST_DIR, click on the UPLOAD button on the node.
-UPLOAD button copies the selected file to your OPTINIST_DIR/input.
+Tp copy the data to studio_DIR, click on the UPLOAD button on the node.
+UPLOAD button copies the selected file to your studio_DIR/input.
 This can be done from the GUI.

-2. Change the setting of OPTINIST_DIR by editing dir_path.py file.
-See [setting optinist directory](#setting-optinist_dir).
+2. Change the setting of studio_DIR by editing dir_path.py file.
+See [setting studio directory](#setting-studio_dir).
 Change is effective after re-launching.

 Once the data is made accessible, you will see them by clicking on the SELECT IMAGE button on the image node.
 You can select a file or a folder here.
 Choosing a folder makes all the tiff files in the shown sequence an input set of continuous frames.

 ### Selecting analysis methods
 The left side of the window shows all available analysis methods.
 Clicking on the + mark adds the analysis nodes to the workflow field.
-ROI detection tools (currently suite2P and CaImAn ) are in "Algorithm" category, and all other pre-installed analyses are in "optinist" category.
+ROI detection tools (currently suite2P and CaImAn ) are in "Algorithm" category, and all other pre-installed analyses are in "studio" category.

 <br>
 <p align="left">